juniinacio/Barracuda.WAF/README.md

 # Connect to WAF
 Connect-BarracudaWAFAccount -Credential (Get-Credential)

-# Retrieve a list of virtual services
+# Retrieve a list of services
-Get-BarracudaWAFVirtualService
+Get-BarracudaWAFService

 # Disconnect
 Disconnect-BarracudaWAFAccount